Sharm el Sheik, Egypt

 After lunch, re-board the motor coach for the return journey to Sharm-el-Sheikh.

-Please note: A boxed lunch boxes will be served during the tour.
-Travel time to the monastery is approximately three hours each way.
+Please note: Travel time to the monastery is approximately three hours each way.
 Modest attire is required for visiting churches or cathedrals; knees, shoulders and midriffs must be covered; shorts are not allowed.
 The monks' living quarters are not open to visitors.
 Tour does not operate on Sundays.